Family Camp 2014

 What is Family Camp?

 Our Family Camp follows the traditions and values set forth at Eden Village, with a distinct family flavor.
-It is full of activity, fun and relaxation: organic farm-to-table living, animal care, swimming, boating, hiking, yoga, meditation, arts and crafts of all kinds, singing, campfires, herbalism, a zero-waste goal, learning about local ecosystems and wild edible/medicinal plants, caving, strolling, storytelling, helping prepare outstanding organic Kosher food, and of course eating it!
+It is full of activity, fun and relaxation: organic farm-to-table living, animal care, swimming, boating, hiking, yoga, meditation, arts and crafts of all kinds, singing, campfires, herbalism, learning about local ecosystems and wild edible/medicinal plants, caving, soccer, basketball, softball, tennis, strolling, storytelling, helping prepare outstanding organic Kosher food, and of course eating it!
 Members of our summer staff will help guide the experience.

 Who is Family Camp for?

 Family Campers may choose to participate in activities either as individuals or as an entire family.
 A family that wants some time together might venture off along the Blueberry Trail.
 A parent who could use a little solo time might relax on the beach while their little one learns to make cheese with a temporary guardian.
 All are invited to sample our farm-to-table programs, which we offer for various age groups throughout Family Camp.
 Participants may choose to chat or read under a tree by the stream, by the sheep, or at the pool.
-There are trails to hike and organic gardens burgeoning with vegetables to harvest.
-Over just a few days of sharing daily tasks, learning together, enjoying Shabbat, and celebrating our achievements, our group creatively becomes a community.
+There are trails to hike and burgeoning organic gardens.
+Over just a few days of adventuring together, enjoying Shabbat, and celebrating our achievements, our group creatively becomes a community.

 Families are housed together in open cabins, generally with 2 families per room.
+You can opt to have your own cabin too, and special accommodation requests are welcome.
 Shared bathrooms and showers are located inside the bunks.
-The bunk beds are a small twin size with modest mattresses, and each family is asked to bring their own bedding.
+The bunk beds are a small twin size with modest mattresses, and each family is asked to bring their own bedding (linen sets are available to rent).
 The cabins have shelves for storage.
-Special accommodation requests are welcome.
-Our pool will be open for swimming when lifeguards are present, and lifeguards will supervise canoeing, sailing, kayaking and more on our lake.
-Our lifeguards have current certification in CPR/AED and first aid and will be available to respond to emergencies.
-Our kitchen staff coordinates meals, which feature fresh organic produce harvested from our farm.
+If the weather permits, our pool will be open for swimming when lifeguards are present, and lifeguards will supervise canoeing, sailing and kayaking on our lake.
+Our lifeguards have current certification in CPR/AED and first aid and will be available to respond to any emergencies.
+Our kitchen staff coordinates the ample, delicious meals and snacks, which feature fresh organic produce harvested from our farm.

 We look forward to creating together a warm extended family, in a special atmosphere of relaxation, connection, discovery and fun!
-If you have any questions, feel free to call Vivian at 877-397-3336.
+If you have questions, feel free to call Andrew at 877-397-3336.

 Eden Village Camp will refund payments up until a month before the program begins, minus a $20 processing fee per family.
-After that date, we will not be able to provide you with refunds or credits for future use.
-Eden Village will not grant reductions in the registration fee if you arrive late or leave early, except for withdrawal on account of serious illness or injury incurred while at Eden Village.
-Eden Village will not refund registration fee if you are asked to leave camp during the week due to an infraction of camp rules or if you withdraw voluntarily..
+After that date, we cannot provide refunds or credits for future use.
+There are no price reductions if you arrive late or leave early, except for withdrawal on account of serious illness.
+Eden Village will not refund registration fees if you are asked to leave camp due to breaking camp rules or if you withdraw voluntarily.

 Young Children and Chaperones

-Children under 18 must come with their own parents/guardians or with an adult (21 or older) who agrees to assume responsibility for them.
-Parents of chaperoned children must complete a chaperone form.
-If you need a chaperone form, please contact us Rachel Dawn at firstname.lastname@example.org.
+Children under 15 must come with their own parents/guardians or with an adult (21 or older) chaperone who agrees to assume responsibility for them.
+Parents who plan to send their child with a chaperone who is not a legal guardian must complete a chaperone form, which you can request from Andrew@edenvillagecamp.org.

 What to expect when you arrive